 Bret Wallach (Ph.D.
 1968, Berkeley) is a cultural geographer from the late Sauer years.
 His own work began with an interest in the descriptive economic geography of the rural United States, an interest that evolved into a focus on the impact of federal policy on the American landscape.
-One result of that focus was At Odds with Progress, which argued from a set of regional case studies-Maine, Tennessee, North Dakota, Texas, Washington State, and California-that the natural-resource policies of the federal government during the 20th century were often guided less by the utilitarian logic that the Conservationists proclaimed, than by a romantic distrust of technology.
+One result of that focus was At Odds with Progress, which argued from a set of regional case studies-Maine, Tennessee, North Dakota, Texas, Washington State, and California-that the natural-resource policies of the federal government during the 20th century were often guided less by the utilitarian logic that the Conservationists proclaimed than by a romantic distrust of technology.
 Wallach continues to work on domestic topics, for example with a recent paper on the centripetal and centrifugal forces shaping Dallas, Texas, which, like most other American cities, finds itself balancing habitual sprawl with a new-found interest in smart growth.
-Over the last 30 years, however, his interests have spread overseas, primarily to Asia but secondarily to Europe and Africa.
+Over the last 40 years, however, his interests have spread overseas, primarily to Asia but secondarily to Europe and Africa.
 One result of this overseas work was Losing Asia.
 The book focused on India and the development of irrigation, agricultural research, and integrated village development during the British raj and early years of independence, but its theme was the esthetic toll taken by the European rationalism underlying rural development in the traditional world.
-Wallach continues to explore the diffusion of European ideas.
-During the 2011-12 academic year, he will be working on the spread of architectural styles and town planning ideas between Europe and Asia.
-The flow of these ideas was predominantly westward until about 1500-think columns from Egypt, pointed arches from the Middle East-but with the Portuguese and their successors it subsequently became overwhelmingly eastward, whether the style was neo-classical, Gothic, Art Deco, or a host of others.
-The theme is that globalization in practice is indeed tantamount to westernization, despite the pagoda in Kew Gardens and the popularity everywhere of sushi and tofu.
-Wallach is meanwhile finishing a descriptive economic geography that will bring him back full circle to where he started.
+Wallach continued to explore the diffusion of European ideas, working for example on the spread of architectural styles and town-planning ideas between Europe and Asia.
+The flow of these ideas was predominantly westward until about 1500--think columns from Egypt, pointed arches from the Middle East—but with the Portuguese and their successors it subsequently became overwhelmingly eastward.
+In other words, and despite the pagoda in Kew Gardens and the popularity everywhere of sushi and tofu, globalization in practice has been tantamount to westernization.
+Wallach turned at the same time to a descriptive economic geography that brought him back full circle to where he started.

 His online world geography class, derived in large part from the same photographs, can be found here